-My research interests are in monitoring and screening of chronic diseases.
-My work focuses on creating statistical models that are used to understand the implications of different monitoring and screening schedules.
-I am currently working on a HTA project that will develop a cost-effectiveness model for optimization of the screening interval in diabetic retinopathy screening.
-I also tutor the online Introduction to Statistics for Health Care Researchers course run by the Continuing Department of Education.
+My research interests are in monitoring and screening of chronic diseases and over-diagnosis.
+My work focuses on statistical methods that help understand the implications of monitoring and screening.
+The clinical areas in which I am currently working on include diabetic retinopathy, chronic kidney disease and chronic heart failure.
+I am also the module coordinator for the Introduction to Statistics for Health Care Researchers course run by the Oxford Postgraduate Programme in Evidence-Based Health Care.

 Optimal strategies for identifying kidney disease in diabetes: properties of screening tests, progression of renal dysfunction and impact of treatment - systematic review and modelling of progression and cost-effectiveness.

 Farmer AJ. et al, (2014), Health Technol Assess, 18, 1 - 128

 Monitoring young people with type 1 diabetes for diabetic nephropathy: potential errors of annual ACR testing.